 Housekeeping checks require regular and time-consuming walk arounds.
 Although these provide an opportunity to talk to people, that adds to the time taken to complete the checks, and might result in some areas being missed.

 Housekeeping checks can be automated using CV to flag up obstacles left in areas that should be clear, such as walkways.
-This could be tools or materials, or pools of liquid which could cause people to slip.
+This could be tools or materials that could cause obstruction to workers day-to-day tasks.

 Benefit of AI